-Each cluster will focus on one word level grammar objective, one sentence level grammar objective and one genre of text.
+Each cluster will focus on one word level grammar intention, one sentence level grammar intention and one genre of text.

-A pre-learning task will be completed before each cluster to ensure the correct starting point for each objective.
+A pre-learning task will be completed before each cluster to ensure the correct starting point for each intention.

-AfL throughout lessons and RAG rated marking (as per the marking policy) will ensure that a child will not progress onto the next objective until they have achieved the current objective.
+AfL throughout lessons and RAG rated marking (as per the marking policy) will ensure that a child will not progress onto the next intention until they have achieved the current intention.
 Impact sessions will be provided as required.